A May-December contemporary gay romance for lovers of second chances

 “Read this book.
 Read it for the love that David and Brandon have.
 Read it for the hope that these characters can bring to your heart.”
 Amazon.com reviewer

 Imagine that you’ve spent more than 15 years with the same man.
-You’ve built your lives, bought a nice house, travelled, made great friends, even purchased a vacation home in Provincetown together.
+You’ve built your lives, bought a nice house, travelled, made great friends.
+You’ve purchased a vacation home in Provincetown.
 You plan to spend the rest of your lives with each other.

 Now imagine that your partner gets the diagnosis: Cancer.
 You fight the disease together, but sometimes that isn’t enough.